Jeseeq/terrafarm-demo/README.md

 ## Contributing

-Anyone and everyone is welcome to [contribute](./NOTES/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](./NOTES/CONTRIBUTING.md):
+Anyone is welcome to [contribute](./NOTES/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](./NOTES/CONTRIBUTING.md):

 [Bug reports](./NOTES/CONTRIBUTING.md#bugs)
 [Feature requests](./NOTES/CONTRIBUTING.md#features)